Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Oh, wait… wrong franchise.

-Oh shit that cat just turned into a person!
-WHAT THE FUCK IS THIS SHIT?
+Oh shit, that cat just turned into a person!

 Oh wait, that’s Maggie Smith.
-Oh, then nah, that ain’t no thing.
+Oh, then nah, that’s cool.
 She does that shit on the regular.

 The Prime of Miss Minerva McGonagall.